The Lonesome Jubilee: Songwriting inspirations

 Of "The Real Life," Mellencamp told Creem magazine in 1987: "When I sing about Jackson Jackson (in 'The Real Life') – unless you know what it's like to spend your whole life or the majority of your young adulthood doing what you're supposed to do, then you can't relate to it.
 Because some of these young guys are thinking, 'Well, I'm doing what I want to do' – but that's not true.
 They're doing what they're supposed to do.
 Jackson Jackson is based on my Uncle Jay.
 He said those exact words to me one time at the Red Lobster here in Bloomington.
 He and his wife got a divorce.
 She was 14 and he was 17 when they got married – and he said, 'Man, I have done exactly what I'm supposed to my whole life.
 I married this girl when she was 14 – I didn't love her.
 We had kids.
 We raised the kids.
 I stayed there.
 I worked every day pouring concrete.
 Now I'm in my 40s, and I want to do something for myself.'
 And I asked, 'Well, what do you have in mind?'
 He said, 'I don't know.'
 You can't be 21, though, and relate to that.
 I mean, I look back on my life now – and you look back on your life – and you realize that we hardly ever really get to do what we wanted to do.
 Suddenly, it's 17 turns 35 – and how can someone 21 understand that?"

 Mellencamp said he was inspired by his daughter Teddi Jo to write "Rooty Toot Toot": "That song was a nursery rhyme that I wrote for her.
 Teddi Jo said, 'Dad, how come you never use my name in one of your songs?'
 My youngest daughter's name is Justice, so she said 'You used Justice, and you used Michelle' – because Michelle's middle name is Suzanne – 'so I want you to write me a special song.'
 So I wrote 'Rooty Toot Toot' as a nursery rhyme.
 It didn't even have music.
 I showed it to Larry (Crane) and he said, 'That's a good little, uplifting story' – so we arranged it into a song and put it on the record."

+Cover art

+The cover art for the album was photographed by Skeeter Hagler and featured Mellencamp sitting next to an older blue-collar working man.
+The photo shoot took place at the Midway Tavern in Elnora, Indiana.
+According to Casey Kasem on his American Top 40 broadcast for the week ending January 30th, 1988, Mellencamp paid $300 to rent the tavern for the photo shoot.
+The older working man seated next to Mellencamp at the bar is Woodrow "Woody" Baker (1914–2009), a welder recommended for the shoot by the tavern's bartender.